 - To dry, shake off excess water and let the actuator air dry thoroughly, such as overnight.

 - When the actuator is dry, replace the canister and the mouthpiece cap.
 Make sure the canister is fully and firmly inserted into the actuator.
 Blockage from medicine build-up is more likely to occur if the actuator is not allowed to air dry thoroughly.

 - If your actuator becomes blocked (little or no medicine coming out of the mouthpiece), wash your actuator and air dry thoroughly.
 If you need your inhaler before the plastic actuator is completely dry, shake excess water off the actuator, replace canister, shake well, and test spray twice into the air away from your face, to remove most of the water remaining in the actuator.
 Then take your dose as prescribed.
 After such use, rewash and air dry the actuator thoroughly.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For inhalation aerosol dosage form:

-- Adults and children 4 years of age and older—This medicine is used in an aerosol inhaler The usual dose is 2 inhalations (puffs) every 4 to 6 hours.
-In some patients 1 inhalation (puff) every 4 hours may be enough.
+- Adults and children 4 years of age and older—Two puffs every 4 to 6 hours.
+In some patients one puff every 4 hours may be enough.